 “At a time when suffering and resilience have taken on new meaning for us all, Jonathan Darman offers us a compelling and compassionate portrait of a man who did extraordinary things because he came to understand both.”

-— Drew Gilpin Faust, President Emerita of Harvard University and author of This Republic of Suffering
+— Drew Gilpin Faust, author of This Republic of Suffering